carpasse/poc-conventional-changelog/README.md

 ## Commit messages recommendations

 When you write a commit do not resume your code changes.
 Instead show the intent.
+Explain the reason behind the change.
 For example:

 ```
 feat(gallery): set opacity to 0.5 on, and cursor pointer on hover.